holgerbrandl/kalasim/docs/userguide/docs/about.md

 ## Acknowledgements

-Order decreasingly by relevance for the development of `kalasim`.

 ### salabim

 `kalasim` started off as a blunt rewrite of [salabim](https://www.salabim.org/).
 We are deeply thankful for its permissive licence that enabled setting up `kalasim`.
 A great starting point was in particular the wonderful article [salabim: discrete event simulation and animation in Python](https://www.semanticscholar.org/paper/salabim%3A-discrete-event-simulation-and-animation-in-Ham/b513ce3d7cd56c478bb045d7080f7e34c0eb20de).